Enable Azure VM extensions by using Red Hat Ansible automation

 Azure Resource Manager credential

-Configuring the content
+Configure the content

-Log in to automation controller.
+Log in to Automation Controller.

-In the left menu, select Projects.
+On the left menu, select Projects.

 Select Add, and then complete the fields of the form as follows:

-Source Control Type: Git
+Source Control Type: Select Git.

-Source Control URL: https://github.com/ansible-content-lab/azure.infrastructure_config_demos.git
+Source Control URL: Enter

 Create job templates

-The project you created from the Azure Infrastructure Configuration Demo collection contains example playbooks that implement the reusable content implemented in roles.
+The project that you created from the Azure Infrastructure Configuration Demo collection contains example playbooks that implement the reusable content in roles.
 You can learn more about the individual roles in the collection by viewing the README file included with the collection.
-Within the collection, the following mapping has been performed to make it easy to identify which extension you want to enable.

-Extension | Extension Variable Name |
+Extension | Extension variable name |

 ---|---|